Electrium-Mobility/capyware-firmware/README.md

 ### Opening Menuconfig
 Press `F1` and type `ESP-IDF: SDK Configuration editor (Menuconfig)`.
 This where you can modify a lot of your code.

+### Adding Components
+Many times, you might want to add ESP-IDF Components/Libraries.
+You can do so by pressing `F1` and typing `ESP-IDF: Show Component Registry` and installing the component you want.
+This adds to the `idf_component.yml` document in the `main` directory.

 ## Example folder contents

 The project **sample_project** contains one source file in C language [main.c](main/main.c).
 The file is located in folder [main](main).